15 Movies You Never Knew Were Banned in the U.S.

 Many prominent Black leaders aimed to ban D.W.
 Griffith’s horrifically racist blockbuster before its premiere on the grounds that it was an “open call to hatred and violence.”
 The film presents the Ku Klux Klan as heroes, but that didn’t stop President Woodrow Wilson from screening it at the White House and offering support.
 The peaceful protests from Black citizens at the time are now considered by historians to have been a model for the civil rights movement to come.

 Before Al Pacino uttered “say hello to my little friend” in the 1983 version, there was the original Scarface, reportedly based on the life of Al Capone.
 The ’30s film was just as iconic and so shocking it was banned in five states.
 Why?
 Because it glorified violence, crime and gang life long before Tony Soprano and Vito Corleone in The Godfather stole America’s heart.
 The gangster genre is still one of the most popular in America.
+Check out these 13 karaoke songs you never knew were banned.

 The Exorcist (1973)